Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models

-There is one parameter in the transformation, which is associated to the temperature $\beta=\frac{1}{T}$, shared by all subsystems (all subsystems are in equilibrium with each other, sometimes referred to as detailed balance).
-Any conservative term is invariant under~\eqref{eq:ThermalSymm}.
+Thus, any conservative term is invariant under~\eqref{eq:ThermalSymm}.
 Non-conservative damping terms are allowed in equilibrium, however only if they come with associated noise terms with a strict relation for the coefficients, e.g. for the full momentum dependence of the damping

 so that the thermal symmetry is realized.
 The presence of the thermal symmetry is then equivalent to the existence of a fixed ratio between dissipative and fluctuating terms.